 College students leave school with more debt today than any previous generation.
-With the increasing costs of both public and private colleges and universities, loans have become increasingly common as a way to finance education.
-Average loan debt has increased by 25 percent between 2008 and 2014.
-Given these difficulties and the availability of more and more online education, people have begun questioning the value of a traditional college education.
-Recent attempts to provide free tuition for qualified students have left many questioning the resulting costs to taxpayers.
+With the increasing costs of both public and private colleges and universities, loans have become increasingly common as a way to ﬁnance education.
+According to the federal reserve, student debt has increased by 102% percent between 2010 and 2020.
+Given these difﬁculties and the availability of more and more online education, especially post-pandemic, people have begun questioning the value of a traditional college education.
+Recent attempts to provide free tuition for qualiﬁed students have left many questioning the resulting costs to taxpayers.
 So what is the right balance?
 What might be done?

 Background Information:While you don’t need to be an expert on this topic, sometimes people want background information.
 Our partner, AllSides, has prepared a variety of articles reflecting multiple sides of this topic.